 Affectionately known as The Gong, Wollongong lies 82 kilometres south of Sydney on a narrow coastal strip between the rugged Illawarra Escarpment and the sea.
 Coal mining attracted heavy industry to the area and consequently an influx of migrants from 70 countries since World War II.
 This multicultural population ensures Wollongong has a flourishing and diverse food scene, one of the city’s major attractions along with a string of 17 beautiful beaches.
 Offshore, lines of freighters pepper the horizon heading to or from the busy export port.
 As the steel industry in Wollongong has wound back, it has been replaced by a services-based economy.
-A thriving café culture, a bustling bar and nightlife scene, the university, healthcare and aged care have sprung up as the major players in the Illawarra region.
+A thriving university, café culture, a bustling bar and nightlife scene, healthcare and aged care have sprung up as the major players in the Illawarra region.

 Wollongong has a flourishing and diverse food scene, one of the city’s major attractions along with a string of 17 beautiful beaches.

 What makes Wollongong so appealing?

 Wollongong has all the hallmarks of a great investment: the energy of a revitalised economy, relaxed coastal lifestyle, strong employment and infrastructure spending.